Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 BEFORE ADVANCING AFTER ADVANCING

-Palate expansion can be included with a high push Herbst appliance by using removeable helically coiled offset connectors, because the upper member of the appliance (the palatal expander with embedded anchors) can be worn by itself all day.
-Then, every night before bed, the patient can twist the offset connectors and attached tubing assemblies onto the upper anchors, and then can add the lower member by sliding the rods into the long tubes.
+Palate expansion can be included with a high push Herbst appliance by using removeable offset connectors.
+The upper member of the appliance (the palatal expander with embedded anchors) can be worn by itself all day.
+Then, every night before bed, the patient can hook on the offset connectors and attached tubing assemblies attached to the lower member of the appliance.
 Some dexterity is required, but most people acquire the needed skills rapidly.
-After the expansion, the same device can serve as a retainer and a continuing treatment for OSA.
+After the expansion, the components will no longer need to be separated, and the offset connectors can be crimped in place for use at night.

-Extreme mandibular advancement is rarely necessary, because holding the tongue against a slightly advanced mandible is likely to be a safer and more effective way to advance the tongue base, at the root of the problem.
-In addition, the beneficial effects of extreme mandibular advancement on the structure of the airway diminishes over time, because the forces that advance the mandible will be gradually accommodated by remodeling of all the involved structural components to reduce the forces on the tissues.
+We rarely employ extreme mandibular advancement, because holding the tongue against a slightly advanced mandible is likely to be a safer and more effective way to shift the tongue base away from the pharyngeal wall.
+In addition, the beneficial effects of extreme mandibular advancement on the structure of the airway diminish over time, because the forces that advance the mandible will be gradually accommodated by osseous remodeling to reduce the forces on the tissues.

-ELEVATING THE SOFT PALATE MIDLINE – “tents” that flap-like structure to draw its distal end antero-superiorly out of the narrow gap between the tongue base and the pharyngeal wall and thereby pull the gasket out of the obstruction.
-The "tenting" action requires little force, because the soft palate is extremely flexible.
-The soft silicone rubber bulb elevating its center is easily tolerated, because the gag reflexes in the soft palate are all located in its distal end, and the arm's flexibility enables it to easily accommodate the functional movements of the soft palate during swallowing, when breathing stops anyway.
+ELEVATING THE SOFT PALATE MIDLINE – “tents” that flexible flap-like structure in order to draw its distal end antero-superiorly out of the narrow gap between the tongue base and the pharyngeal wall to pull the gasket away from the stopper.
+The "tenting" action requires so little force that patients are unaware of its presence, and the arm's flexibility enables it to easily accommodate the functional movements of the soft palate during swallowing, when breathing stops anyway.
+The soft silicone rubber bulb in the center of the soft palate is easily tolerated, because there are no gag reflexes there.
+The gag reflexes in the soft palate are all located in its distal end.

 spe_bulb.jpg _DSC3742.png tongue_before.png